Test-Driven Development for Code Generation: METHODOLOGY

-\item \textbf{Output Phase}: The LLM's output is the \textit{Generated Code}, which is then subject to validation.
-The output is intended to be a direct response to the prompt, satisfying both the functional requirements and the constraints imposed by the tests
+\item \textbf{Output Phase}: The \textit{Generated Code} is extracted from the LLMs output, which is then subject to validation.
+The output is expected to satisfy both the functional requirements and the constraints imposed by the tests, if any.

-\item \textbf{Verification}: A verifier, evaluates the generated code against the provided unit tests.
-The verifier identifies any discrepancies and ensures only correct solutions are accepted while also giving the LLM enough feedback to understand the issues with the code and errors being encountered

-\item \textbf{Remediation Loop}: If the generated code does not pass the tests, the system enters a remediation loop where the specialized agents use the feedback (e.g., stack trace, detected issues, executed lines) to refine the prompt or the context and iterate the process, enhancing the likelihood of generating a correct solution upon subsequent attempts. \end{enumerate}